punkplod23/Hackers-TTGO-Watch/README.md

 ![watch](images/iplookup.png?raw=true "watch")
 ![watch](images/portscan.png?raw=true "watch")

-An alternative firmware for the TTGO smartwatch based on ESP32 from LilyGo.
+An alternative software distribution for the TTGO smartwatch based on ESP32 from LilyGo.
 Currently under active development (check back often for new functionality)

-Forked from the excellent firmware by sharandac https://github.com/sharandac/My-TTGO-Watch with some small fixes and different apps.
+Forked from the excellent software by sharandac https://github.com/sharandac/My-TTGO-Watch with some small fixes and different apps.

 * Changed main font (e.g for the timeface) to FreeMono (TODO: Fix naming.
 Still appears as 'ubuntu')
 * Removed crypto ticker